 Engineering Leadership Step 2: Leading Others

 - Crucial Conversations: Tools for Talking When Stakes are High by Kerry Patterson and Joseph GrennyLeaders are willing to have hard conversations.
-Leaders know that without these kinds of conversations they are not helping their co-workers get better.
+Leaders who avoid these kinds of conversations are not helping their co-workers get better.
 Crucial Conversations helps make conversations you’d typically avoid less scary.

 Engineering Leadership Step 3: Leading Teams

 To effectively lead engineering teams a leader must understand and recognize the ingredients of healthy teams, great team players, and effective communication.
 These ingredients are the foundation to being able to improve team dynamics and mentor other leaders.
 I have found the following to be the most influential books when it comes to working with and leading engineering teams.